matematiflo/LeanPackage/README.md

 - In `Greeting/Basic.lean`, the declaration `def hello := "world"` has been replaced by `def MyHello := "User"`.
 - In `Main.lean`, the definition `IO.println s!"Hello, {hello}!"` has been replaced by `IO.println s!"Hello, {MyHello}!"`.

 The quote signs around the imports have also been removed.

+If you want to know more about Lake, you can check out [this blob][LakeREADME].

 ## Test file